braze-inc/braze-docs/_docs/_help/help_articles/docs/contribution.md

 Good news!
 Braze Docs is now Open Source on Github!

-You, too can contribute to this documentation.
+You, too, can contribute to our documentation.
 If you have a unique perspective as a Braze customer or as a developer integrating Braze, we would love to see your input!

-You can find the Braze Docs repo [here](https://github.com/Appboy/braze-docs/) or click the `<i class="fab fa-github"></i> Edit this page on Github` button at the bottom of most pages.
+You can find the Braze Docs repo [here](https://github.com/Appboy/braze-docs/) or click the  <i class="fab fa-github"></i> __Edit this page on Github__ button at the bottom of most pages.

 {% alert important %}
-Before making changes to Braze Docs, you will be asked to sign our [Contributor License Agreement (CLA)]({{ site.baseurl }}/cla)
+Before making changes to Braze Docs, you will be asked to sign our [Contributor License Agreement (CLA)]({{ site.baseurl }}/cla).
 {% endalert %}